ARUN1321/Arun_Mitsogo-Assaigment/README.md

 To get started with the project, follow these steps:

-### 1. connect to internet before running the website as there are no preloaded assets
+### 1. Connect to internet before running the website as there are no preloaded assets

 ### 2. Clone the Repository